 Florida doesn’t explicitly require motorcycle riders to carry insurance at all times.
 Yet riders are financially responsible for any accidents and injuries they cause.
 Because of this law, it’s best if motorcyclists buy bodily injury and property damage liability policies.

-The moral of the story is that riders can be in motorcycle accidents in Florida without insurance.
+The moral of the story is that riders can be in motorcycle accidents in Boca Raton, Florida without insurance.
 Even if a motorcyclist has insurance, it probably won’t be PIP coverage.
 Most insurance companies don’t offer PIP products to riders in Florida, and if they do, the rates are high.

 Instead of assuming a patient has PIP insurance, ask if they have Med Pay, which may pay you, the medical provider, directly, or the injured rider.
 Uninsured Motorist (UM) coverage that’s part of the patient’s auto insurance is another option.
 A UM policy pays outstanding medical bills that the at-fault driver’s bodily injury policy (or lack thereof) doesn’t pay.